csgillespie/efficientR/main.md

 <p class="caption">(\#fig:8-1)Three DIMM slots on a computer motherboard used for increasing the amount of available RAM.
 Credit: Wikimedia.org</p>
 </div>

 It is sometimes possible to increase your computer's RAM.
 On a computer motherboard there are typically $2$ to $4$ RAM or memory slots.
 If you have free slots, then you can add more memory.
-RAM comes in the form of dual in-line memory modules (DIMMs) that can be slotted into the mother board spaces (see figure \@ref(fig:8-1) for example).
+RAM comes in the form of dual in-line memory modules (DIMMs) that can be slotted into the motherboard spaces (see figure \@ref(fig:8-1) for example).
 However it is common that all slots are already taken.
 This means that to upgrade your computer's memory, some or all of the DIMMs will have to be removed.
 To go from $8$GB to $16$GB, for example, you may have to discard the two $4$GB RAM cards and replace them with two $8$GB cards.
 Increasing your laptop/desktop from $4$GB to $16$GB or $32$GB is cheap and should definitely be considered.
 As R Core member Uwe Ligges states,